 How do we move educators from simply understanding pedagogy theory to actively implementing it?
 Traditional professional development often suffers from a "theory-practice gap," where presenters lecture about active learning without modeling it.
 This project addresses that disconnect by prototyping an Open Educational Resource (OER) designed to train instructional leaders on Universal Design for Learning (UDL) and digital pedagogy.
-The instructional artifact serves two purposes: first, as a companion course for a live workshop at the 2026 Texas Distance Learning Association (TxDLA) conference, and second, as a standalone "train-the-trainer" toolkit for future educators.
+The instructional artifact serves two purposes: first, as a companion course for a live workshop at the 2026 Texas Distance Learning Association (TxDLA) conference, and second, as a standalone "beyond the lecture" toolkit for future educators.

 Utilizing a cycle of individuation (independent, choice-based discovery) and pluralization (collaborative knowledge building), the design moves participants from passive listeners to active creators.
 By modeling Multiple Intelligences in a digital environment, this artifact demonstrates that inclusive design is not just a theoretical ideal but a practical, replicable standard.
 The final deliverable will be a fully accessible, web-based prototype that empowers presenters to design their own multimodal learning experiences, extending the impact of UDL beyond a single workshop.